 Age 14: Take in a Show at a Premier Performing Arts Venue

 A crown jewel of the vaudeville era, today the beautiful Proctors Theater in Schenectady is home to top-tier entertainment including concerts, films, and national tours of Broadway shows.
-Another well-preserved gem from the “roaring twenties,” Buffalo’s Shea’s Performing Arts Center, plays host to Broadway’s hottest shows, so don’t throw away your shot when Hamilton and Dear Evan Hansen come to town.
+Another well-preserved gem from the “roaring twenties,” Buffalo’s Shea’s Performing Arts Center, plays host to Broadway’s hottest shows including The Six and Dear Evan Hansen.
 Located on the site of the original Woodstock Festival, the main stage pavilion at Bethel Woods Center for the Arts plays host to outdoor concerts featuring major acts all summer long.
-Likewise the Saratoga Performing Arts Center (aka “SPAC”), offers a robust concert series on the grounds of the gorgeous Saratoga Spa State Park—this fall's lineup ranges from Ringo Starr to the Zac Brown Band.
+Likewise, the Saratoga Performing Arts Center (aka “SPAC”), offers a robust concert series on the grounds of the gorgeous Saratoga Spa State Park—big name performers range from The Jonas Brothers to the Zac Brown Band.

 Age 15: Go City Slicking